danielgaskell/scc/doc/symbos.md

 ### C_TEXT_CTRL

 Displays a line of "rich" text with optional control codes that can change the appearance of the text mid-line.
+This renders more slowly than `C_TEXT`, but allows for very complex effects.

 *Parameter*: Address of extended data record: